Ah, reality TV.

 Once you’ve done that, you gradually draw on equity until you’ve hit the maximum allowed number (based on investor demand and what they’re willing to pay), and then you start drawing on debt until you no longer need funding and the project reaches profitability.

 When drawing on the debt, you also need to capitalize the interest payments until you have enough cash flow to pay interest in cash – so that number will add to the total funds required in the beginning, creating a circular reference.

-For a real-world example of this, here’s a free video tutorial on Equity and Debt Draws and Optional Debt Repayment in an office development.
+For a real-world example of this, here’s a free video tutorial on real estate development modeling for an office complex.